ccgd-profile/BreaKmer/README.md

 BreaKmer has currently been installed and tested on:
 - 64bit linux using CentOS release 5.5 and python2.7.2
-- 64bit linux using Ubuntu and python2.7.6
+- 64bit linux using Ubuntu release 14.04 and python2.7.6

 Usage
 ---------